Accidents Happen: Plot

-In 1982, eight years after the accident, Ray is divorced and more problems arise concerning Doug and Gene's condition, which could cause his death at any time.
-Fifteen-year-old Billy is still friends with Doug even after the accident.
+In 1982, 8 years after the accident, Ray is divorced, and more problems arise concerning Doug and Gene's condition, which could cause his death at any time.
+15-year-old Billy is still friends with Doug even after the accident.
 One night, an argument occurs over a TV dinner with Larry, now a belligerent and profane alcoholic.
-Billy accidentally knocks over the dinner and it lands on him, burning his back.
-When Doug overhears what is going on, he intervenes and gets into a short scuffle with Larry, as Billy blames his brother for the burn on his back.
+Billy accidentally knocks over the dinner, and it lands on him, burning his back.
+When Doug overhears what is happening, he intervenes and gets into a short scuffle with Larry, as Billy blames his brother for the burn on his back.
 After streaking and robbing a convenience store, Billy and Doug are playing when he causes an almighty crash with a bowling ball and a moving car, killing Doug's father.
-Just a few days after the incident, Larry's incessant harassment causes Billy to fight against his older brother, and when Gloria breaks up the scuffle and discovers a gauze on Billy's back (after Billy knocked the TV dinner and injured himself, and on the newspapers regarding the robbery that Billy was wearing the gauze), Larry immediately tells her that Billy and Doug went streaking and stealing things as evidence, but is still taken away by Ray, who came to cause another argument with Gloria over their divorce.
+Just a few days after the incident, Larry's incessant harassment causes Billy to fight against his older brother.
+When Gloria breaks up the scuffle and discovers a gauze on Billy's back (after Billy knocked the TV dinner and injured himself, and on the newspapers regarding the robbery that Billy was wearing the gauze), Larry immediately tells her that Billy and Doug went streaking and stealing things as evidence, but is still taken away by Ray, who came to cause another argument with Gloria over their divorce.
 Because Billy has no way to hide any of the evidence, an incensed Gloria reprimands and admonishes him, permanently forbidding him from seeing Doug.
 Although she knows what Billy and Doug did, Gloria does not know they caused the car crash that killed Doug's father.

-When Doug receives a mistaken note that his father committed suicide and that the insurance company does not pay for suicide, they decide that it is time to confess to the police as to what really happened.
-When Billy tells this to Gloria, she describes him as a selfish son and she slaps him across the face in disbelief and breaks down in tears.
-As the police interrogate Billy and Doug, the family receive word that Gene had finally died.
+When Doug receives a mistaken note that his father committed suicide and that the insurance company does not pay for suicide, they decide that it is time to confess to the police as to what happened.
+When Billy tells this to Gloria, she describes him as a selfish son, slaps him across the face in disbelief, and breaks down in tears.
+As the police interrogate Billy and Doug, the family receives word that Gene has finally died.
 It is then revealed that when Doug attended Gene's funeral, Gloria had forgiven him for what happened.
-The movie ends when Billy takes the bowling ball that was found after the fatal accident and rolls it down the sidewalk as Billy looks on.
+The movie ends when Billy takes the bowling ball found after the fatal accident and rolls it down the sidewalk as Billy looks on.